Return of the Obra Dinn: Plot

-The Obra Dinn, an East Indiaman trade ship under the command of Captain Robert Witterel, departs with 52 crewmen and 8 passengers from Falmouth, Cornwall, to the Orient in 1802.
-The ship fails to meet her rendezvous at the Cape of Good Hope and is declared lost.
-Five years later, the vessel suddenly reappears off the coast of England with every soul either dead or missing.
-The East India Company sends a newly appointed "Chief Inspector" to determine what happened aboard the ship.
-The inspector receives a copy of the Obra Dinns logbook, drawings of the passengers and crew, and the Memento Mortem from Henry Evans, the ship's naval surgeon.
+The Obra Dinn, an East Indiaman under the command of Captain Robert Witterel, departs with 52 crewmen and 8 passengers from Falmouth, Cornwall, to the Orient in 1802.
+Among the ship's passengers are Witterel's wife Abigail; musician Nunzio Pasqua; wealthy Englishwoman Jane Bird; and two Formosan nobles and their guards transporting an exquisite chest.
+The ship fails to keep her rendezvous at the Cape of Good Hope and is declared lost.
+Five years later, the vessel reappears off the coast of England with every soul dead or missing.
+The East India Company sends a newly appointed chief inspector to determine what happened.
+The inspector receives a copy of the Obra Dinns logbook, drawings of the passengers and crew, and the Memento Mortem—a magical pocket watch—from the ship's surgeon Henry Evans, who lives in Morocco.
 The Mortem, when used on a corpse or its traces, enables the user to observe the exact moment of the corpse's death, frozen in time.
-With this and the logbook, the inspector sets out to unravel the fate of all 60 aboard.

-The Obra Dinn carried a number of passengers, including a traveling musician, a wealthy Englishwoman and her companion, Captain Witterel's wife, and two Formosan nobles and their guards transporting an exquisite treasure chest.
-Initial calamity struck only a few days in, with one crew member and a stowaway crushed to death by unsecured cargo, and two others dying of pneumonia despite Evans' best attempts to save them.

-Shortly after reaching the Canary Islands, the Obra Dinns second mate, Edward Nichols, is looking to steal the Formosans' chest in the cargo hold when the musician catches him in the act; Nichols stabs him and frames one of the Formosan guards.
-Witterel, bound to obey Company regulations, has the man executed by firing squad.
-Nichols then organizes a small party of men to steal the chest and take the nobles hostage aboard two of the ship's launches.
-Three mermaids then ambush the boats, killing most of the group.
-The mermaids' attack is stopped only when one of the nobles uses a magical shell pulled from the chest to stun the mermaids at the cost of his life.
-Nichols ties the boats together and returns to the Obra Dinn along with the captured mermaids, only to be fatally shot by the surviving Formosan guard as he approaches.
-As they are brought aboard, the mermaids, who hold shells of their own, lash out and kill several crewmen before they can be locked safely away in the lazarette.
+Early in the voyage, a seaman and a stowaway are crushed to death by unsecured cargo, and two seamen die of pneumonia.
+As the ship passes the Canary Islands, Pasqua discovers the second mate, Edward Nichols, skulking after the Formosans' chest in the cargo hold.
+Nichols stabs Pasqua dead and frames one of the Formosan guards.
+Witterel, bound to Company regulations, has the guard executed by firing squad.
+Nichols and a small party of defectors steal the chest, abduct the Formosan nobles, and make for the Canaries in the ship's two jollyboats.
+Three mermaids ambush and kill most of the group.
+One of the nobles uses a magical shell pulled from the chest to stun the mermaids at the cost of his life.
+Nichols, now the sole survivor, captures the mermaids and returns to the Obra Dinn with the chest and the dead nobles, but is fatally shot by the surviving Formosan guard as he approaches.
+As they are brought aboard, the mermaids, who hold shells of their own, lash out and kill several crewmen before they are locked away in the lazarette.
+Witterel's steward Fillip Dahl kills a seaman and proclaims that the mermaids are cursed, so he is locked in the lazarette alongside the mermaids and the chest.